strawberrypie/rusentiment/en_annotation.md

 - Cooking a vegan meal is so much harder than slapping a steak on the grill. <span style="float:right;"> [negative]</span>
 - This restaurant is certainly better but it’s much more expensive <span style="float:right;"> [negative]</span>

-<div style="text-align: justify">The speakers implication here is that restaurant is better even though more expensive compared to another one (although the other restaurant is also expensive as a reference point).
-In such cases, the attitude towards the “main entity” rather than the reference point should be annotated.</div>
+The speakers implication here is that restaurant is better even though more expensive compared to another one (although the other restaurant is also expensive as a reference point).
+In such cases, the attitude towards the “main entity” rather than the reference point should be annotated.

 5. **double sentiment of the same subject:** the same segment may express both how a speaker feels and their attitude towards something, and it may differ.
 For example:

 - I miss you so much <span style="float:right;"> [negative]</span>
 - I wish I had your job <span style="float:right;"> [negative]</span>

-<div style="text-align: justify">In both of these cases the speakers express a high opinion of something, but they feel bad for not having it.
-In such cases, the speaker’s mood towards something should be annotated as the main sentiment, not their attitude towards something.</div>
+In both of these cases the speakers express a high opinion of something, but they feel bad for not having it.
+In such cases, the speaker’s mood towards something should be annotated as the main sentiment, not their attitude towards something.

 6. a greeting or some other **speech act added to an overall neutral, informational post**:

 - Good afternoon friends!
 The 2018-2019 registration day is getting started here at Lincoln Middle School.
 Remember to stop by between 10am and 7pm to complete the process.  <span style="float:right;"> [no sentiment]</span>

-# What to skip
+# <a name="head8"></a>What to skip

-<div style="text-align: justify">We are interested in CLEAR cases of positive or negative sentiment, so, IF IN DOUBT - SKIP IT!
-This especially concerns descriptions of experience that would be positive or negative for the annotator personally, but not necessarily for most people.</div>
+We are interested in CLEAR cases of positive or negative sentiment, so, IF IN DOUBT - SKIP IT!
+This especially concerns descriptions of experience that would be positive or negative for the annotator personally, but not necessarily for most people.

 Posts to skip include the ones in which: